r1rich/projectileSimulator/README.md

 # projectileSimulator
-A simple 2D projectile motion simulator
+A simple 2D projectile motion simulator which i created for the AP Computer Science Principles task